-Where appropriate, the Council will determine the approach that will be taken on each occasion, ie to offer compensatory lump sum or whether compensatory added years is more appropriate.
+Compensatory added years will be awarded in exceptional cases only.
+Where appropriate, the relevant Chief Officer will determine the approach that will be taken on each occasion, ie to offer compensatory lump sum or whether compensatory added years is more appropriate.
+This will be agreed with the Head of Human Resources and Business Transformation and the Chief Finance Officer.
 Employees may request compensatory added years as an alternative to a compensatory lump sum.
 There is however no guarantee or right to be offered compensatory added years.

-Should compensatory added years be considered appropriate and offered as part of the package to an employee as an alternative to a compensatory lump sum, the total value of the package will be limited to the value of the compensatory lump sum, ie the 54 or 66 weeks.
+Should compensatory added years be considered appropriate and offered as part of the package to an employee as an alternative to a compensatory lump sum, the total value of the package will be limited to the value of the compensatory lump sum .
 In all cases, the maximum number of compensatory added years that can be awarded is the shortest of the following:

-- The number of years needed to make up the employee's pension scheme membership to 40 years; - The period equivalent to the employee's service; - The period between the date of cessation and the employee's 65th birthday; and - 5 years.
+- The number of years needed to make up the employee's pension scheme membership to 40 years; - The period equivalent to the employee's service; - The period between the date of cessation and the employee's 65th birthday; and 5 years.